dialogflow/dialogflow-apple-client/README.md

 ---------------

 ## <a name="overview"></a>Overview
-The API.AI iOS SDK makes it easy to integrate speech recognition with API.AI natural language processing API on iOS devices.
+The API.AI Objective-C(Cocoa) SDK makes it easy to integrate speech recognition with API.AI natural language processing API on Apple devices.
 API.AI allows using voice commands and integration with dialog scenarios defined for a particular agent in API.AI.

 ## <a name="prerequisites"></a>Prerequsites
 * Create an [API.AI account](http://api.ai)